syncfusion-content/wpf-docs/wpf/Welcome-to-Syncfusion-Essential-WPF.md

 documentation: ug
 ---

-> With the 2025 Volume 1 release, we will discontinue support for .NET 6.0 and 7.0 in WinForms, WPF, WinUI, and Document Processing Libraries.
-Please plan upgrade to .Net 8.0 or higher.
+> With the 2024 Volume 4 release, we will discontinue support for .NET Framework 4.0 in WinForms, WPF, ASP.NET MVC, and Document Processing Libraries.
+Please plan to upgrade to .NET Framework 4.6.2                                                                                                                            With the 2025 Volume 1 release, we will discontinue support for .NET 6.0 and 7.0 in WinForms, WPF, WinUI, and Document Processing Libraries.
+Please plan to upgrade to .Net 8.0 or higher.

 # Welcome to Syncfusion WPF UI controls